WangJinCheng1998/Decision_Transformer-for-Minari-dataset/README.md

 #### The key differences from min-decision-transformer and [official decision transformer](https://github.com/kzl/decision-transformer) are:
   - Replacing the outdated gym with new [OpenAI gymnasium](https://gymnasium.farama.org/content/basic_usage/)
   - Implementing the decision transformer for continuously controlling the ball in Pointmaze environment.
 (More environments will be avaliable)
-  - A jupter notebook is provided to show beginners how to download the Minari dataset and the data types within it.
+  - A jupyter notebook is provided to show beginners how to download the Minari dataset and the data types within it.

 # Results
   Example of running detials | record